droidsx/droid-telekinesis-poc/README.md

 # API Contracts

-Our connections are over socket but let's review what we expect to stream between the three components.

 From the hand client we expect a JSON blob with a name of the joint to the Vector3D position of each joint and/or the difference from the last observed joint.

 From the DroidOS client we expect to see the sensor information returned.
 It should be a continuous stream of camera data, motor joint angles, and basic connection/state meta data.

-The goal is to end with a series of hand positions transforms (input) and the video and other sensor data (outputs) to train our imitation learning students at the Academy.
+The goal is to end with a series of hand positions transforms (input) and the video and other sensor data (outputs) to train our models with.

 ## Hand Client